sunmck/kruger_eia_drone/README.md

   1. a classification based on the heights of the CHM and
   2. a supervised RF model trained with ground truth data collected in the field.

 The selection of a suitable method depends on the applied context.
 If only wanting to classify the inside of the small EIAs, a classification based on the CHM is most accurate.
-In this case, we classified 0 to 0.5 m as bare Soil / Grassland, 0.5 to 1.5 as shrubs, 1.5 to 5 m as small trees and everything else as big trees.
+In this case, we classified 0 to 0.5 m as bare soil / grassland, 0.5 to 1.5 as shrubs, 1.5 to 5 m as small trees and everything else as big trees.
 However, when wanting to train a model to classify bigger areas, these classes are too small and segmentated.

 Therefore, we sampled some vegetation sites and used these for training a classification model.
 Results are promising with an overall accuracy of 0.77.
 All results are shown in Figure 1.